rahulkuriyedath/Breast-Cancer-Prediction/README.md

 # Usage
 To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed below, and run the following commands at the command line/terminal from the root directory of this project:

-1. Create a conda envrioment using the `group16.yml`
+- Create a conda envrioment using the `group16.yml`

 ```bash
 conda env create -f group16.yml
 conda activate group16
 ```

+## With Docker

-2. To run this analysis using Docker, clone/download this repository, use the command line to navigate to the root of this project on your computer, and then type the following (filling in PATH_ON_YOUR_COMPUTER with the absolute path to the root of this project on your computer).
+- To run this analysis using Docker, clone/download this repository, use the command line to navigate to the root of this project on your computer, and then type the following (filling in PATH_ON_YOUR_COMPUTER with the absolute path to the root of this project on your computer).

 ```
 docker run --rm -v PATH_ON_YOUR_COMPUTER:/home/data_analysis_eg ifyanene/dsci522-group16:v0.3.0 make -C ‘/home/data_analysis_eg’ all